 Performance reviews are renowned for being nerve wrecking, overly time-consuming and – worst of all – ineffective.
 The good news is that they don’t have to be any of those disappointments.
-Preparing a list of conscientious and focused performance evaluation questions can go a long way toward helping you set a positive, supportive tone while giving your employees a clear understanding of their roles, progress and continued goals.
+Preparing a list of conscientious and focused performance review questions can go a long way toward helping you set a positive, supportive tone while giving your employees a clear understanding of their roles, progress and continued goals.

 Create a better evaluation experience for everyone involved by taking a look at the following top performance review questions for managers.
 While preparing for your next round of reviews, consider each question as it relates to your employees.